patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 If I use the metric system of measurements in my daily life, as most of us already do, then I may sign the **metric accord**.
 Indeed, there are many existing standards that can be incorporated into accords.
 While some standards may only be of interest to people operating in certain parts of the economy, many would acknowledge the frustrations born from the incompatibilities between differing electrical outlets and charging cables.
 Standardization makes life easier for everyone, recognizing this, I may sign the **standardization accord**, upon which all standards are based.
 Hopefully, entirely new standards would spring up and gain adoption through the system.

+# Science

+Given the the desire to understand natural phenomena and the laws governing the universe, science follows a systematic approach known as the scientific method, which includes formulating hypotheses, conducting experiments, collecting data, and drawing conclusions.
+Such findings should be reproducible by other researchers using the same methods.

+Scientific claims must be based on data that can be measured, tested, and verified.
+Scientific hypotheses and theories must be testable and falsifiable.
+This means that there should be a way to design experiments or observations that could potentially prove them wrong.

+Scientific research typically undergoes peer review, where other experts evaluate the work before it is published.
+This process helps ensure the quality and credibility of scientific findings.
+Science is a self-correcting process.
+When new evidence contradicts existing theories, scientists are expected to revise their understanding.
+Science strives for objectivity and minimizes bias in research.
+Scientists aim to separate personal beliefs from their work.

+The **science accord** proposes the creation of a repository of scientific papers.